ralna/GALAHAD/doc/Julia/rst-dir/nls_functions.rst

 	*
 		- eval_status

-		- is a scalar variable of type int, that is used to indicate if objective function/gradient/Hessian values can be provided (see above)
+		- is a scalar variable of type Int32 that is used to indicate if objective function/gradient/Hessian values can be provided (see above)

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables
+		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of residuals.
+		- is a scalar variable of type Int32 that holds the number of residuals.

 	*
 		- x

-		- is a one-dimensional array of size n and type double, that holds the values :math:`x` of the optimization variables.
+		- is a one-dimensional array of size n and type T that holds the values :math:`x` of the optimization variables.
 The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.

 	*
 		- c

-		- is a one-dimensional array of size m and type double, that holds the residual :math:`c(x)`.
+		- is a one-dimensional array of size m and type T that holds the residual :math:`c(x)`.
 The i-th component of c, j = 0, ... , n-1, contains :math:`c_j(x)`.
 See status = 2, above, for more details.

 	*
 		- g

-		- is a one-dimensional array of size n and type double, that holds the gradient :math:`g = \nabla_xf(x)` of the objective function.
+		- is a one-dimensional array of size n and type T that holds the gradient :math:`g = \nabla_xf(x)` of the objective function.
 The j-th component of g, j = 0, ... , n-1, contains :math:`g_j`.

 	*
 		- j_ne

-		- is a scalar variable of type int, that holds the number of entries in the Jacobian matrix :math:`J`.
+		- is a scalar variable of type Int32 that holds the number of entries in the Jacobian matrix :math:`J`.

 	*
 		- J_val

-		- is a one-dimensional array of size j_ne and type double, that holds the values of the entries of the Jacobian matrix :math:`J` in any of the available storage schemes.
+		- is a one-dimensional array of size j_ne and type T that holds the values of the entries of the Jacobian matrix :math:`J` in any of the available storage schemes.
 See status = 3, above, for more details.

 	*
 		- y

-		- is a one-dimensional array of size m and type double, that is used for reverse communication.
+		- is a one-dimensional array of size m and type T that is used for reverse communication.
 See status = 4 above for more details.

 	*
 		- h_ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.

 	*
 		- H_val

-		- is a one-dimensional array of size h_ne and type double, that holds the values of the entries of the lower triangular part of the Hessian matrix :math:`H` in any of the available storage schemes.
+		- is a one-dimensional array of size h_ne and type T that holds the values of the entries of the lower triangular part of the Hessian matrix :math:`H` in any of the available storage schemes.
 See status = 4, above, for more details.

 	*
 		- v

-		- is a one-dimensional array of size n and type double, that is used for reverse communication.
+		- is a one-dimensional array of size n and type T that is used for reverse communication.
 See status = 7, above, for more details.

 	*
 		- p_ne

-		- is a scalar variable of type int, that holds the number of entries in the residual-Hessians-vector product matrix, :math:`P`.
+		- is a scalar variable of type Int32 that holds the number of entries in the residual-Hessians-vector product matrix, :math:`P`.

 	*
 		- P_val

-		- is a one-dimensional array of size p_ne and type double, that holds the values of the entries of the residual-Hessians-vector product matrix, :math:`P`.
+		- is a one-dimensional array of size p_ne and type T that holds the values of the entries of the residual-Hessians-vector product matrix, :math:`P`.
 See status = 7, above, for more details.

 .. index:: pair: function; nls_solve_reverse_without_mat
 .. _doxid-galahad__nls_8h_1a6dddd928c19adec0abf76bdb2d75da17: